Environment

 Summer is the prime season for car washing, which if done improperly can send thousands of gallons of polluted water in a single day into Commencement Bay, the Puyallup River and other South Sound bodies of water.
 We recycle, filter, and properly dispose of the waste-water to be further treated.
 The following links are articles about new rules pertaining to home car washing and what you can do to keep water going into the street clean:

-piercecountywa.org/carwash • piercecountywa.org/DocumentCenter/View/3421 • pscarwash.org/environmental
+piercecountywa.org/carwash • piercecountywa.org/DocumentCenter/View/3421 • pugetsoundstartshere.org

 A commercial car wash typically uses 15 to 60 gallons of water to wash a car versus 16 to 180 gallons of free-running water used at home.
 Meanwhile, a charity car wash can drink up 3,000 gallons or more, depending on the number of vehicles washed.
 If you must wash at home, washing cars on lawns or gravel allows the yucky water to soak into the ground for filtration.
 Remember storm drains DO NOT filter the dirt and chemicals from entering our lakes and streams!